EricJPogue/CPSC-24500/activity-lists/sprint-01.md

 functions.
 That's great, but to create modern programs you need to master some additional skills and concepts.
 These additional skills and concepts are what object-oriented programming give us.

-You will notice that I am using the term "sprint 1" to describe our first set of course material and activities.
+You will notice that I often use the term "sprint 1" to describe our first set of course material and activities.
 The sprint term is comes from Scrum development process.
 For now, it's enough to know that "sprints" are part of Scrum which is the most popular Agile development process, and that our sprint 1 activities are expected to take 7 to 10 hours of effort to complete.

 Let's start with what we hope to learn in sprint 1.
-By the end of the sprint we will be able to:
+By the end of sprint 1 we will be able to:
 - Access course material utilizing Blackboard and the GitHub
 - Utilize command line and graphical tools to navigate your computer OS and local file system
 - Create, edit, and update source code in a text editor